-Today's seniors are eager to see the world, but they are also very aware of the value of money.
-Seniors on a budget can still enjoy traveling; advance planning and careful saving are the best weapons in your vacation planning arsenal.
+Many seniors and retirees are eager to see the world, but they are also very aware of the value of money and have limited income with a tight budget.
+Traveling on a budget can be daunting, but with careful planning and savvy solutions, you can still have an incredible vacation without breaking the bank.

 Here are some travel tips for seniors on a budget: